 Have You Eaten at These Best Restaurant Winners?

-County Line Magazine celebrates its 15th year of conducting the annual Best of the Upper East Side of Texas readers survey.
-Among the more than 3,500 nominations and some 60 ultimate recognitions were numerous restaurants, drinking establishments and places to get food -- prepared or for cooking.
-This blog will feature the food and drink winners in various groupings over the next several weeks.
+County Line Magazine's annual Best of the Upper East Side of Texas readers survey this year set a record with 4,591 nominations for a growing list of gems in the region across 56 categories.
+Among these nominations and ultimate recognitions were numerous restaurants, drinking establishments and places to get food - prepared or for cooking.
+This blog will feature the food and drink winners in various groupings over the next few weeks.

 Some of the categories’ winners are divided by size of the town, 50,000 and under and 50,000 and over.
-The winners represent a great selection of what visitors and residents alike enjoy in the way of "Food, glorious food!" in the Upper East Side of Texas.
+The winners represent a great selection of what visitors and residents alike enjoy in the way of great food in the Upper East Side of Texas.

 This week's focus is on the Best Restaurants.
-[For the complete list of winners across all categories, visit http://www.goo.gl/5aExZj.
+For the complete list of winners across all categories, visit http://www.countylinemagazine.com/January-February-2020/Best-of-the-Upper-East-Side-of-Texas/